Advertisement

 Cycle Continues

-Poor sleep quality leads to more weight gain, worsening apnea
+Worse sleep quality leads to more weight gain, which worsens the apnea

 05 What To Do About It